-António Maçanita made a mistake when he applied to university and was placed on the Agronomy course, and graduated from the Instituto Superior de Agronomia in Oenology.
-He tried to recover a vineyard in the Azores in 2000, but a storm destroyed it and he went on some training courses around the world, in the United States, Australia and France.
+António Maçanita made a mistake when he applied to college and was placed on the Agronomy course, after which he graduated from the Instituto Superior de Agronomia in Oenology.
+He tried to recover a vineyard in the Azores in 2000, but a storm destroyed it and he went on a few internships around the world: in the United States, Australia and France.

-António Maçanita's first own wine production project was in the Alentejo in 2004, when he created Fitapreta Vinhos with winemaker David Booth, a consultant and friend who embarked on this adventure with António.
+António Maçanita's first wine production project was in Alentejo in 2004, when he created Fitapreta Vinhos with winemaker David Booth, a consultant and friend who embarked on this adventure with António.

-Already revealing his taste for challenges and his irreverence, António Maçanita launched Preta, his first wine, with David Booth, a success which was only the beginning of his "journey" through the region.
-An admirer of the history of regions and of blending past and present in a bottle of wine, António pioneered the production of white wine with red grapes in 2008 in the Alentejo and also triggered the production of amphora wine in Portugal in 2010 with the launch of his Branco de Talha.
-All under the aegis of Fitapreta, the first of four companies created over the years in response to challenges it has encountered.
+Already revealing his taste for challenges and his irreverence, António Maçanita launched Preta, his first wine with David Booth, a success that was only the beginning of his "journey" through the region.
+An admirer of the history of the regions and mixing the past with the present in a bottle of wine, António pioneered the production of white wine with red grapes in 2008 in Alentejo.
+In 2010, he sparked the production of talha wine in Portugal, with the launch of his Branco de Talha.
+All under the umbrella of Fitapreta, the first of four companies he created over the years, in response to challenges he was facing.

-It was finally in 2016 that Fitapreta moved to the Paço do Morgado de Oliveira.
-The recovery of this 14th century palace with an undeniable historical value started.
-Recovering another Alentejo that has been lost to history, António Maçanita launched wines in 2018 from the Chão dos Eremitas vineyard, with old Alentejo grape varieties.
+After a few years in Alentejo, still without a house or vineyard of its own, it was finally in 2016 that Fitapreta moved to the Paço do Morgado de Oliveira.
+The restoration of this 14th century Paço with an undeniable historical value began.
+Recovering another Alentejo that was lost in history, António Maçanita launched wines in 2018 from the Chão dos Eremitas vineyard, a vineyard with old Alentejo grape varieties.

-At Fitapreta Vinhos, António continues to reclaim history and shake up the status quo, with his inquisitive, restless and provocative nature.
+At Fitapreta Vinhos, António continues to reclaim history and agitate the status quo, with his explorative, restless and provocative character.

-Sandra Sárria studied at the Instituto Superior de Agronomia, where she graduated in Oenology and was awarded the prize "Best Young Oenologist" by the same Institute in 2007 for her final course work Comparação de Métodos de Extracção de Compostos Fenólicos (Comparison of Methods for Extraction of Phenolic Compounds).
-Sandra Sárria trained at the José Maria da Fonseca winery, one of the biggest wine companies in Portugal and travelled to Chile in 2007 to learn more at the prestigious Viñas Casas Del Bosque winery in Casablanca.
+Sandra Sárria studied at the Instituto Superior de Agronomia, where she graduated in Oenology and was awarded by the same institute the "Best Young Oenologist" prize in 2007, for her end of course work Comparison of Methods of Extraction of Phenolic Compounds.
+Sandra Sárria was a trainee at the José Maria da Fonseca winery, one of the largest wine companies in Portugal, and traveled to Chile in 2007 to learn more at the prestigious winery, Viñas Casas Del Bosque, in Casablanca.

-The winemaker joined a wine consultancy client Wine ID in 2008, where she met António Maçanita.
+The winemaker joined, in 2008, the grape harvest of a wine consulting client of the company Wine ID, where she met António Maçanita.
 Later, she was invited to join the commercial department of Fitapreta Vinhos.

-Sandra Sárria saw Fitapreta Vinhos grow from a very young age and supported António Maçanita and David Booth, taking on commercial, managerial, administrative and accounting roles, with a problem-solving spirit and the ability to adapt to any area.
+Sandra Sárria saw Fitapreta Vinhos grow from a very early stage and supported António Maçanita and David Booth, taking on commercial, manager, administrative and accounting functions, having a problem-solving spirit and the ability to adapt to any area.

 In 2015, she was invited to be António Maçanita's partner and to embrace the Fitapreta Vinhos project as her own.
-Sandra Sárria is currently Production Director at Fitapreta Winery, and is responsible for the production and maintenance of the spaces, and in charge of a permanent team of 19 people.
-She is a very focused person with very clear objectives.
-Everything she does in life, she does with great passion and always with a big smile!
+Sandra Sárria is currently Production Director of Fitapreta Winery, being responsible for the production and maintenance of the spaces and being in charge of a permanent team of 19 people.
+She is characterized by being a very focused person with very clear objectives.
+Everything she does in life is done with great passion and always with a big smile!

 Born in England, David Jeremy Booth was an Army officer for seven years, rising to the rank of Captain of the Green Jackets.
 He then studied Agriculture and Management at the Royal Agricultural College Cirencester, participated in demining in Mozambique and wildlife protection in Kenya.
 He studied viticulture at UC Davis in California, and became a disciple of Richard Smart in Portugal, where he introduced new trellising systems and brought a deep knowledge of viticulture that enabled him to convey complex concepts in a very simple way.

-David Booth has also been a vineyard consultant for various producers such as:
+David Booth was also a vineyard consultant for several producers, such as:

 In 2004, he founded, together with António Maçanita, the Fitapreta project, to which he gave priority in his already busy professional life.